PhenoApps/Field-Book/docs/traits/trait-spectral.md

 ## Overview

 The spectral trait format is used to capture data from external spectrometers and color sensors.
-This trait format currently supporst [Nix](https://www.nixsensor.com/) color sensors and spectrometers.
+This trait format currently supports [Nix](https://www.nixsensor.com/) color sensors and spectrometers.

 Spectral data can be collected in two ways depending on the sensor:
 1. **Color**: captures a hexadecimal representation of the color being scanned
-2. **Spectral**: collects reflectance data from many wavelenths
+2. **Spectral**: collects reflectance data from many wavelengths

 ## Creation